 Sometimes it makes sense to use the hotel provided shampoos to wash your inner wears.
 Many people do not carry detergents and prefer washing them in the hotel basins every other day.
 Dry them in bathrooms while you are out the whole day.

 How to use a launderette?

-If you are one of those who do not like to do laundry by applying soap or shampoo and wants to get it done swiftly, a launderette is a perfect answer to your question.
+If you are one of those who do not like to do laundry by applying soap or shampoo and want to get it done swiftly, a launderette is a perfect answer to your question.
 Wherever you stay in Europe, you will find a launderette not far from your place.
 You may use Google or ask the hotel staff to guide you.
-Launderette are basically coin operated machines to be used by public for all their laundry purposes.
+A launderette is basically coin-operated machines to be used by the public for all their laundry purposes.
 20-30 self-operation washing machines are lined up.
 You can ask the instructor, though they might ask you to read the instructions and follow those, there as to how to do it and they will guide you on how to use it, which buttons to be pressed and how many clothes to be put in and for how much time.
 The machines have dryer in-built which enables you to get your clothes up and ready within an hour’s time.
-Single wash will cost you 10-15 Euros.
-In the meantime, your clothes are getting washed, you can enjoy free wi-fi provided by most the launderettes.
+A single wash will cost you 10-15 Euros.
+In the meantime, your clothes are getting washed, you can enjoy free wi-fi provided by most of the launderettes.

 Carry whatever is necessary and do not expect a party every alternate evening.
 Casual dressing, shoes, socks, caps, and glares can fulfill the clothing attire needs.
 Wash whenever is necessary.
 Do not wash too much if the weather is cloudy else you have to carry wet, stinky clothes in your luggage.
 Be smart and clean your necessities in your hostel/hotel room.
 Avoid dripping water as much as possible so that the authorities do not have any chance to complain.
 Travel light and enjoy life to the maximum.